Gregory T. Lucier

 Chairman of the Board and Chief Executive Officer

 Gregory T. Lucier has served as our Chairman and Chief Executive Officer since May 2015.
 He has served as a member of the NuVasive Board of Directors since December 2013.
 From May 2003 to February 2014, Mr. Lucier served as Chairman and Chief Executive Officer of Life Technologies, a global life sciences company acquired by Thermo Fisher Scientific in 2014.
 During Mr. Lucier’s 11-year tenure at Life Technologies, he led the company from a small start-up known as Invitrogen in 2003, directed the acquisition and merger of Invitrogen with Applied Biosystems in 2008 into the renamed Life Technologies, and then transformed the organization by 2013 into a global, world-leading biotechnology firm with 50,000 products, 12,000 employees and nearly $4 billion in sales in more than 180 countries.
 Serving in his leadership role, Mr. Lucier was responsible for fostering a culture of excellence and applied his more than 25 years of strategic management experience to deliver industry-leading operating margins, double-digit compounded annual growth in earnings per share and significant free cash flow.
 Mr. Lucier previously was a Corporate Officer of General Electric and served as an executive at GE Medical Systems.
 He received a bachelor’s degree in engineering from Pennsylvania State University and a masters of business administration from Harvard Business School.
-In addition to serving on the Board of NuVasive, Mr. Lucier serves as the Board Chairman for Sanford Burnham Medical Research Institute, is a member of the Catalent, Inc. Board of Directors and is a former director of CareFusion Corporation, now part of Becton, Dickinson & Co.
+In addition to serving on the Board of NuVasive, Mr. Lucier serves on the Board of the Sanford Burnham Prebys Medical Discovery Institute and is a member of the Board of Directors for Catalent, Inc. and Invuity, Inc. Additionally, Mr. Lucier is a former director of CareFusion Corporation, now part of Becton, Dickinson & Co.

 Jack R. Blair